Welcome to

 Amber Harwood (Ms)

-Year Five Phase Leader and Teacher & English Subject Leader
+Acting SENDCo and Year Five Phase Leader & English Subject Leader

 Lydia Skawinski (Ms)